 What business books have inspired you?

 The Virgin Way: Everything I know About Leadership by Richard Branson and Good to Great by Jim Collins.

 What is a recent purchase you have made that’s helped with your business?

 A new inventory control and customer services software.
 Clients say everything has been covered.

 What does the future hold for your business?
 What are you most excited about?

-With FOS Design, it is still a niche, but the interest in the design is growing.
+With our furniture business, it is still a niche, but the interest in the design is growing.
 We see steady growth.
 In the real estate business, there are a lot of ups and downs, but I still have dreams I am still planning to put in motion.
-There is a one-liner in the movie the equalizer.
-It says “sometimes you make a lot of wrong choices to get to the right places.”
+There is a one-liner in the movie The Equalizer; “sometimes you make a lot of wrong choices to get to the right place.”